The

 Copy the

-following code to the code window (you can copy and paste it using Ctrl + C
+can copy and paste it using Ctrl + C

-for copying and Ctrl + V for
+and Ctrl + V for

 pasting):